-The number of shares listed below under the heading Total Common Stock Equivalents is the aggregate beneficial ownership for each stockholder and includes:
+The number of shares listed below under the heading "Total Common Stock Equivalents" is the aggregate beneficial ownership for each stockholder and includes:

-common stock beneficially owned;
+- common stock beneficially owned;

-currently vested options and RSUs; and
+- currently vested options and RSUs; and

-stock options and RSUs that are not currently vested but will become vested within 60 days after April 12, 2017.
+- stock options and RSUs that are not currently vested but will become vested as of June 21, 2019.

-Of this total amount, the number of shares of common stock underlying options and RSUs that are currently vested and stock options and restricted stock units that are not currently vested but will become vested within 60 days after April 12, 2017 are deemed outstanding for the purpose of computing the percentage ownership of common stock outstanding beneficially owned by a stockholder, director or executive officer (the Deemed Outstanding Shares) and are also separately listed below under the heading Number of Shares Underlying Options and RSUs, but the Deemed Outstanding Shares are not treated as outstanding for the purpose of computing the percentage ownership of common stock outstanding beneficially owned by any other person.
+Of this total amount, the number of shares of common stock underlying options and RSUs that are currently vested and stock options and restricted stock units that are not currently vested but will become vested within 60 days after April 22, 2019 are deemed outstanding for the purpose of computing the percentage ownership of common stock outstanding beneficially owned by a stockholder, director or executive officer (the "Deemed Outstanding Shares") and are also separately listed below under the heading "Number of Shares Underlying Options and RSUs," but the Deemed Outstanding Shares are not treated as outstanding for the purpose of computing the percentage ownership of common stock outstanding beneficially owned by any other person.
 This table is based on information supplied by officers, directors, principal stockholders and filings made with the SEC.
-Percentage ownership is based on 10,161,042 shares of common stock outstanding as of April 12, 2017.
+Percentage ownership is based on 23,695,208 shares of common stock outstanding as of April 22, 2019.